The Ultimate

 Recent Posts

 Hi, I’m Kevin!
-I’m a coffee addict from Seattle, and I love to travel.
-Caffeinated Excursions is a record of my trips.
-Since I started blogging in January 2018, I’ve lived in Mexico, Vietnam, and Brazil.
-I moved to Chicago in 2021 and love exploring this amazing city.
+I’m a coffee addict from Seattle, and my life revolves around traveling!
+Caffeinated Excursions is a record of my trips over the past seven years.
+Since I started blogging, I’ve lived in Mexico, Vietnam, Brazil, and the US.
+I just moved to Australia and plan to be here a full year.
 Thanks for checking out my blog!

-Where I Am Now 📍
+Where I Am Now š

 Categories